diogojorgebasso/TIL/README.md

 ##### 28/1/2021 - Studied more advanced Python.

 - Created a clean Code example for classes: [gist](https://gist.github.com/diogojorgebasso/5794b66b05977c80911bbe2dd0663691)
-- Studied about Multithreading and Multiprocessing; [how to identify with Python](https://gist.github.com/diogojorgebasso/02baecaa1b91608d98d2894fa419178c)
+- Studied about Multi threading and Multiprocessing; [how to identify with Python](https://gist.github.com/diogojorgebasso/02baecaa1b91608d98d2894fa419178c)
 - Finished the [(Google/One) Drive Clone](https://github.com/diogojorgebasso/drive-clone) repository!

 ##### 29/1/2021 - First npm publication, snippet for scraping a website and making better documenting for an open source repo!